webpack-contrib/eslint-webpack-plugin/README.md

 npm install eslint --save-dev
 ```

-## Usage

-In your webpack configuration:
+Then add the plugin to your webpack config.
+For example:

 ```js
 const ESLintPlugin = require('eslint-webpack-plugin');